 Cyber Attackers and the New Retail Reality

-The spike in online shopping and digital advertising is also creating more opportunity for attackers – who are looking to take advantage of unsuspecting consumers – many of whom admit to risky shopping habits.
+The spike in online shopping and digital advertising is also creating more opportunities for attackers – who are looking to take advantage of unsuspecting consumers – many of whom admit to risky shopping habits.

 For example, 65% of consumers admit to saving passwords and credit cards on their devices.
 Sure, it’s convenient to make a quick purchase, but there’s a major downside.
 Credit card numbers saved in a browser can be enticing targets for phishing attacks.

-Further, anyone who has waited weeks (or months!) for toilet paper to get delivered from Amazon or your favorite big box retailer knows that many manufacturers are having a tough time keeping up with demand.
+Further, anyone who has waited weeks (or months!) for toilet paper to get delivered from Amazon or your favorite big-box retailer knows that many manufacturers are having a tough time keeping up with demand.
 Anticipating supply chain issues this season, 57% of consumers say they would be willing to shop at unfamiliar online stores in order to score the perfect holiday gift on time.
 Okay.
 Your kid really needs a Star Wars Mandalorian Darksaber — and you’re running out of time.
 So you search around, finally find one from a retailer you’ve never heard of – but they have it in stock.
 You punch in your credit card number with glee.
 Yet fraudsters set up fake typosquat websites to trick online shoppers into disclosing sensitive information all the time.
 Before making a purchase, it’s important to do some research on the retailer.
 Are they reputable?
 Do they have the “https” and closed padlock icon in the browser?
 While these intended symbols of security don’t always protect the consumer, they can be a reliable indicator of safety.

 It’s not that consumers don’t recognize the risks of online shopping.
 Only 26% are totally confident in retailers’ ability to secure their transactions and privacy – but consumer awareness hasn’t translated to action.
 And today, convenience often trumps caution.